signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 an important aspect of the Automatic DI.
 To do this, the fact that a EndpointType handles a service type must be discoverable by reflection.
 A simple `[EndpointServices( params Type[] types )]` on the specialized EndpointType should be enough.

 It is now time to better describe how a EndpointType does its magic.
-Because of the required use of `IHostedService.StartAsync` as the "OnContainerBuild" hook, everything starts (at runtime) with the singleton Auto service `EndpointTypeManager` that captures the global DI container and the DefaultEndpointType real object instance through its constructor and is a `IHostedService` with a no-op StartSync method: the constructor is enough (we don't need an sync context here), the hosted service is only here to trigger the type resolution from the global DI container.
+Because of the required `IHostedService.StartAsync` used as the "OnGlobalContainerBuild" hook, everything starts (at runtime) with the singleton Auto service `EndpointTypeManager` that captures the global DI container and the DefaultEndpointType real object instance through its constructor.

+This `EndpointTypeManager` is a `IHostedService` with a no-op StartSync method: the constructor is enough (we don't need an sync context here), the hosted service is only here to trigger the type resolution from the global DI container as early as possible.

 The `EndpointTypeManager` constructor calls an internal `SetGlobalContainer( IServiceProvider )` method on the DefaultEndpointType that memorizes the global container as its own one and relays the call to all the other existing EndpointType that can now use the global one to do their job... and we are done.

 What?!
 -
 Of course, this is the only the final runtime part.
 The real (and hard) work has been done before.
 Before that, our "BeforeContainerBuild" hook on the IStObjMap has been called by the AddStObjMap extension method and has provided the global `IServiceCollection` to all the EndpointType instances.
-The EndpointType instances have used it to build their own `IServiceCollection` and build their own container.
+The EndpointType instances have used it to configure their own `IServiceCollection` and build from it their own container.
 The global `IServiceCollection` is then cleaned up of all the specific endpoint services and returns to the host that will build the final global container... and we are done.

-Yes, except that before the "build their own `IServiceCollection`" step can be executed, it's code has been generated by the setup based on the static type analysis.
+Yes... except that the "build their own `IServiceCollection`" step is not trivial.
+It's code has been generated by the setup based on the static type analysis as well as the code of the "cleaned up of all the specific endpoint services" for the global service collection.

+__Remarks__:
+- Before the EndpointFeature, CK.StObj.Model has no dependency on `Microsoft.Extensions.Hosting.Abstractions`: the OnHostStart/Stop[Async] support on IRealObject is an optional feature that kicks in only if at least one `IRealObject.OnHostStart/Stop` is used.
+Because of the `EndpointTypeManager`, CK.StObj.Model now requires this dependency.
+- We lied about the fact that the `EndpointTypeManager` was a `IHostedService`: actually there is only a `EndpointTypeManager`, just an interface.
+The actual hosted service is the code generated `HostedServiceLifetimeTrigger` that has been extended to handle the real EndpointTypeManager that is also fully code generated.
+But this is an implementation detail (to have the cleanest possible CK.StObj.Model API) and doesn't change the principle.